 Empty set (0.00 sec)

-The SHOW TABLES statement shows all available tables in a database.
-Since it is a newly created database, no tables are found.
+statement shows all available tables in a database.
+Since it is a newly created database, no tables are found. mysql> source cars.sqlIn the first chapter, we have provided some sql scripts to create some tables.
+We use the source command to execute the cars.sql script, which creates a Cars table for us.

 Database changed